-Today, we are opening up the XTP platform to the public, enabling anyone to sign up and make their apps fully extensible!
+Today, IÂ am excited to share that the XTPÂ platform is open to the public in beta, enabling anyone to sign up and make their apps fully extensible!
 To get started straight away, click here to create an account.

 What is XTP?

-XTP is for making squishy software.
-By "squishy", we mean that end-users can bend and mold an application to do something new; something its creator couldn't have predicted or has time to build themselves.
+By "squishy", I mean that end-users can bend and mold an application to do something new; something its creator couldn't have predicted or hasn't the time to build themselves.
 Users are creative and capable of building incredible things, so why not let more users extend your application to better fit their needs?
 XTP makes this easy.
 For the first time, securely run end-user code directly in your application - with near-native performance and an easy programming model fit to your exact specification.

 This introduction will cover many more details about security, extensibility, and how end-users program plugins.
 But first, some backstory...